luismglvieira/Python-and-OpenCV/README.md

 To run the .py files and test these codes yourself, you need to download the samples folder on https://github.com/opencv/opencv and paste it in this project folder.
 You can see on my .py files that I usually call out files from these directories, like images, because I didn't want to duplicate these files and move them around.
 I wanted to read them directly from their original source.
 Maybe later I adapt the code and add all files to the root folder.

 Also, if you're using PyCharm you need to add the package opencv-python to your Settings/Project-Interpreter.
 Also make sure to have at least Python 3.8 loaded up.
 That's all to run these codes, it's a pretty easy configuration.
+At least for Linux this is all you need, if you're using Windows, check [this link(https://www.youtube.com/watch?v=d3AT9EGp4iw)]

 **02 - Learning OpenCV - Computer Vision with the OpenCV Library**